IBM Cloud Docs

 terraform plan --out plan1

-You will be asked to enter the IBM Cloud API key and the SAP HANA main password.
+You are asked to enter the IBM Cloud API key and the SAP HANA main password.

 7. Verify that the plan shows all of the resources that you want to create and that the names and values are correct.
 If the plan needs to be adjusted, edit the input.auto.tfvars file to correct resources and run terraform plan --out plan1 again.